liferay/headlessapis.wedeploy.io/content/docs/my-user-account/my-user-account.md

 }
 ```

-When navigating through the element, the link to the entity can be found with the rel `self`.
+Note that the `self` rel contains the link to the entity.

 You can find more examples [here](/docs/my-user-account/examples.html).